 Online Application Procedure

-A portfolio of 20 examples of recent work and provide title, date, materials, and dimension for each image/file uploaded to the section of the online application labeled Media.
+5. Portfolio – Applicants are required to attach 20 examples of recent work and provide title, date, materials, and dimension for each image/file uploaded.
 Instructions on acceptable file types will be provided during the upload process in Slideroom.
 Applicants to the 3D Design Department are required to follow these instructions.
-For tips on putting together a great portfolio, click here.
+For tips on putting together a great portfolio for all departments, click here.

-An application fee of $85 is collected directly through Slideroom via credit or debit card.
+6. Application fee - $85 application fee is collected directly through Slideroom via credit or debit card.
 We are unable to grant requests for application fee waivers.

 Statement of Purpose and Autobiographical Statement